cahthuranag/agenet/README.md

 ## Features

-The **agenet** package allows the user to study the Age of Information (AoI) in a slotted URLLC-enabled ALOHA network, which can be used as a basis for implementing mission-critical wireless communication applications.
+The **agenet** package allows the user to study the Age of Information (AoI) in a slotted URLLC-enabled wireless network, which can be used as a basis for implementing mission-critical wireless communication applications.
 This application can be used as a study tool to analyze the age of information in slotted ALOHA networks with multiple users and short packet communications scenarios to maintain URLLC (ultra-reliable low-latency communication).
 In this application, various parameters such as power allocation, block length, packet size, number of nodes in the network, and activation probability of each node can be adjusted to analyze how the age of information varies.

-The **agenet** package contains several functions that can be used to study the AoI in a slotted URLLC-enabled ALOHA network.
+The **agenet** package contains several functions that can be used to study the AoI in a slotted URLLC-enabled  wireless network.
 These functions allow the user to:

 - Calculate the Signal-to-Noise Ratio (SNR) at each receiving node in the network, which is an important factor in determining the quality of the communication link;